dmitriykuptsov/soho-vpn-over-tls/README.md

 # Installation

-We assume that both server and client are running Ubuntu 18.04 operating system.
+We assume that both server and client are running Debian like operating system.
 NOTE!
 The VPN client box SHOULD not be an element on the path.
 INSTEAD, it SHOULD be a separate element inside the Intranet.
 Please, consider the following setup: